FITFLOP MODERN SLAVERY TRANSPARENCY STATEMENT 2020/2021 (FOR FINANCIAL YEAR 2019)

-This is our fourth Modern Slavery Statement, made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the potential risks related to our business, the steps that we have taken during the financial year ending 31 December 2017 and will continue to take, to ensure that modern slavery and human trafficking are not taking place within any part of our business.
+This is our fourth Modern Slavery Statement, made pursuant to the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act 2020.
+It relates to our most recent financial year, which ended on 31 December 2019.
+This statement sets out the potential risks related to our business, the steps that we have taken during the past 12 months, and the steps that we will continue to take to ensure that modern slavery and human trafficking are not taking place within any part of our organisation and supply chain.

-FitFlop is a global brand, providing footwear and related items to customers and consumers worldwide.
+Launched in 2007, FitFlop™ is one of the world’s most popular makers of biomechanically engineered shoes, sneakers and sandals.
+Our mission is to empower you to live an active and fulfilled life.
+Supporting you from the ground up with the perfect combination of biomechanics, comfort and fashion.
+We are a global brand, providing footwear and related items to customers and consumers in around 60 territories.
 Business activities include the design, development, sourcing, manufacture, transport and sale of products.
-We act as a holding company for subsidiary undertakings in the US and Germany, with our headquarters in London and operational offices in Hong Kong and Ho Chi Minh City.
+We act as a holding company for subsidiary undertakings in the US and Germany, with our headquarters in London and operational offices in Hong Kong and Ho Chi Minh City, Vietnam.

 We always aim to pay our workers a reasonable and fair wage for the job they are doing, and this will be at or above the legal minimum wage in the country they are employed.